-Route 15 bridge reopens as floodwaters recede - Farmville
+Bridges reopen as floodwaters recede - Farmville

-Route 15 bridge reopens as floodwaters recede
+Bridges reopen as floodwaters recede

-The Route 15 bridge at the Buckingham County line has reopened, once again providing a way in and out of Farmville following Thursday’s flooding.
+Both the Route 15 bridge at the Buckingham County line and the Route 45 North Main Street bridge to Cumberland County have reopened, restoring normal travel in and out of Farmville following Thursday’s flooding.

 The release from the Virginia Department of Transportation (VDOT) said inspectors quickly inspected the structure and determined it could be reopened.